Eust0013/reference-website/README.md

 24. Which sub-property of display grid you can use to prevent displaying empty columns.
 Write a code example of that property.
 - To prevent displaying empty columns you would use the display property grid-auto-columns; and set the minmax to .
 The code would look like (without .s):
 grid-auto-columns: minmax (0, 1fr)
+25. Explain the steps to add google fonts to your CSS file and how will you link it to the html file.
+- To add google fonts to your CSS file and attach it to your HTML file you would first go to google fonts and select the fonts you want to use.
+Then you would copy the link for the font and paste it in your HTML file in the head and above the title of the file.
+You can then use the property font family and set the element to the font you chose.